 Students pursuing a Bachelor of Science degree in Physics or Engineering Physics are encouraged to consider an undergraduate research position on campus.
 Students in our program who choose to participate in research normally choose research projects in the Department of Physics, but research in other fields such as Astronomy, Biology, Chemistry, Engineering, Geological Sciences, and Medicine are also possible.

-The following research topics within the Department of Physics are available for Physics and Engineering Physics majors:
+The following research fields within the Department of Physics are available for Physics and Engineering Physics majors:

 - Atomic, Molecular, and Optical Physics